600+ Words to Describe Smiles: A Word List for Writers

 sneer: a contemptuous, mocking, or unpleasant smile

-More nouns that can replace smile include:
+More nouns that could replace smile include:

 A to S